whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 in the language) when looking at R code or commands.

-We have given a name for a new object, **inf.data**, in which to store the contents of the file ‘inflammation\_data.csv’.
-Our object name is descriptive without being too long, shortening ‘inflammation’ to ‘inf’ for our convenience.
+We have given a name for a new object, **inf.data**, in which to store the contents of the file 'inflammation\_data.csv'.
+Our object name is descriptive without being too long, shortening 'inflammation' to 'inf' for our convenience.
 We are using the in-built R function **read.csv**, and provide two arguments: